Sampling two-dimensional isometric tensor network states: Introduction

 Tensor network algorithms are state-of-the-art linear algebraic tools pushing the limits of representing and simulating quantum systems.
 Algorithms for 1D quantum systems are, via the matrix product state (MPS) formalism~\cite{Schollwock_2011} and their canonical forms, at a mature stage.
 Sampling algorithms for MPS are well-developed and utilized in the study of 1D systems with tensor networks~\cite{Lami2023, Stoudenmire2010}.
 Related algorithms have also been proposed in the tensor train (TT) formalism~\cite{Dolgov2020,Chertkov2022,Batsheva2023,Novikov21}, a 1D tensor network that is mathematically equivalent to MPS, for uncertainty quantification and generative modeling.
 However, the MPS is not well suited for systems with dimension $D \geq 2$.
 Several tensor network structures have been proposed to push the state of the art for simulation of quantum systems beyond 1D.
-Notable examples include multi-scale entanglement renormalization ansatze (MERA)~\cite{Ferris2012} and projected-entangled pair state (PEPS)~\cite{Verstraete2004,Vieijra2021} for which sampling algorithms have also been devised.
+Notable examples include multi-scale entanglement renormalization ansatze (MERA)~\cite{Ferris2012} and projected-entangled pair state (PEPS)~\cite{Verstraete2004}.
+Several algorithms sampling such 2D tensor networks have been proposed.
+For example, a direct PEPS sampling algorithm was proposed in \cite{Vieijra2021}, which was subsequently used for generative modeling of image data \cite{Vieijra2022}.
+A PEPS based trajectory sampling scheme for rare events in classical stochastic systems was proposed in \cite{Causer2023}, and a sampling using boundary MPS which can be applied to PEPS was proposed in \cite{Rudolph2025}.